 - Rub shoulders with the rich & famous with a visit to a Monte Carlo casino

 Onwards to Italy and Verona, another UNESCO World Heritage site.
-Get romantic and stand under one of the world’s most famous shrines to love, Juliet’s balcony from Romeo and Juliet.
+This morning you will take a visit to the famous Fragonard perfumery.
 Check out the main shopping street and the Roman arena, before heading on to Venice.